Kezang Wangmo

 Kezang Wangmo is a Bhutanese politician, actress, poet, singer, dancer and goodwill ambassador for organic farming in Bhutan.
-Kezang was born in Paro District, western part of Bhutan, where she learned to act at her school.
+Kezang was born in Paro District, in western Bhutan, where she learned to act at her school.

 Professional career

-Before becoming an actress, Kezang is recognized as a singer from her country, with a hit local-song "A La La Ngi Sem".
-She starred in various films from her country and rapidly gained fame which brought her to win 2 national awards, including the best newcomer, and best female lead actor for her role in Sem Gi Damtse.
+Before becoming an actress, Kezang was recognized as a singer from her country, with a hit local-song "A La La Ngi Sem".
+She starred in various films in Bhutan and rapidly gained fame which brought her 2 national awards, including the best newcomer, and best female lead actor for her role in Sem Gi Damtse.